Hiking the Puʻu Piei Trail on Oʻahu, Hawaiʻi

 Distance: 1.0 - 3.5 miles / 1.6 - 5.6 km

-For some, Puʻu Piei is simply an out-and-back sunrise hike, while for others hoping to reach the summit via the Piei Makai Ridge, Puʻu Piei is an extreme scrambling/ climbing adventure up and down the teeth just prior to the summit.
+For some, Puʻu Piei is simply an out-and-back sunrise hike, while for others hoping to reach the summit via the Piei Makai Ridge, Puʻu Piei is a much more extreme scrambling/ climbing adventure up and down the teeth just prior to the summit.

-Overall, I can say that the summit via the Piei Makai ridgeline is not worth the risk.
-There are no views from the summit, meaning that the only point in making it there on the Piei Makai Ridge is to traverse the teeth for the heck of it.
+All this to say, I personally recommend both the North Ridge and Middle Ridge mentioned below, because hiking to the true summit via the Piei Makai ridgeline is not worth the risk.
+I say this because there are no views from the summit, meaning that the only point in hiking to the summit of Puʻu Piei is to traverse the Piei Makai Ridge 'teeth.'

 Puʻu Piei Routes